 Even if you use extra virgin coconut oil which has a higher concentration of antioxidant compounds, since it is saturated fat, it is linked with increasing LDL concentration, and an increased risk of cardiovascular disease.

 Overall, although coconut oil is more stable at higher heat, extra virgin olive oil is full of antioxidant and phenol compounds which are thought to be protective.
 Additionally, since coconut oil is a saturated fat, it is linked with increased LDL concentration, and an increased risk of cardiovascular disease.
-Therefore, as a general rule, extra virgin olive oil is better for your health.
+Therefore, as a general rule, extra virgin olive oil is better for your health and has been associated with reduced risk of heart disease in the PREDIMED study6.
 Whichever oil or fat you cook with, make sure to only ever to cook with it once.

 1. Guillén, M. D. & Uriarte, P. S. Aldehydes contained in edible oils of a very different nature after prolonged heating at frying temperature: Presence of toxic oxygenated α,βunsaturated aldehydes.Food Chemistry131,915–926 (2012).